eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 that part soon).
 Therefore, we wait in top-down order for construction.
 {{< sidenote >}}
 6. If you have circular dependencies between your aggregates, you will have to resolve these dependencies differently!
-Circular dependencies is a drag.
+Circular dependencies are a drag.
 {{< /sidenote >}}

 Once all objects are created, we can proceed to create an instance of the `FavouriteService`, which is the service we